-Just like in any rental community, Cadence Communities is responsible to ensure that all residents abide by the terms of their lease agreement and by the community guidelines.
+Just like in any rental community, Hickam is responsible to ensure that all residents abide by the terms of their lease agreement and by the community guidelines.
 When we become aware of a breach of these terms and guidelines, we will follow a fair and equitable plan to resolve the issue.
-First we will contact the resident and advise them of the issue and the need to correct it as outlined in Section 2.8.
+First, we will contact the resident and advise them of the issue and the need to correct it as outlined in Section 2.8.
 If necessary, we will follow-up with written documentation to the resident and the service member's command as well as the military housing partner.

-Cadence Communities takes resident concerns very seriously and desires to address and resolve any issues in a timely manner to the satisfaction of all parties involved.
-Residents and their guests shall respect the quiet enjoyment of other Residents.
+Hickam takes resident concerns very seriously and desires to address and resolve any issues in a timely manner to the satisfaction of all parties involved.
 For any resident concerns or questions, the first stop is your community office.
-If your concerns cannot be resolved at the community office level, Regional Director of Operations and Project Director are here to help.
-If necessary, Cadence Communities will work with the military partner and/or command throughout the resolution process.
+If your concerns cannot be resolved at the community office level, the Director of Property Management and Project Director are here to help.
+If necessary, Hickam will work with the military partner and/or command throughout the resolution process.
 Our goal is to address all concerns in a timely manner and resolve them to the satisfaction of everyone involved.

 Being on an installation, many aspects of community living are governed by the installation (such as traffic regulations, parental supervision, business licensing etc.).
-Some information will be shared in this guide.
-For more information and detail, please visit the installation website.
+Some of this type of information will be shared in this guide.
+We recommend you reference installation resources including their website to learn about other community guidelines.